-Capital markets historically represent a core business for Aleph and its Group, both on the transactional as well as the advisory side.
+Capital markets have historically been a core business for Aleph and its Group, both on the transactional and advisory perspective.

-The Group advises corporate clients on the entire transactional process, starting from the structuring activities of capital markets' deals (equity and debt) to the placing and listing phase thereof.
-In this regard, the Group's main target clients are European small-medium enterprises ("SMEs") wanting to diversify their funding sources and looking to dis-intermediate the traditional banking channel.
-In this space, Pairstech has gained a top-notch expertise and market recognition in the structuring and distribution of the so-called mini-bonds (i.e. debt securities issued by Italian SMEs), to be listed typically on the ExtraMOT Pro, a market segment managed and organised by the Italian Stock Exchange, or the Vienna MTF, a market of the Vienna Stock Exchange.
+The Group assists corporate clients in the entire transactional process, from the structuring of capital markets' transactions (equity and debt) to the placing and listing phase.

+In this regard, the Group's main target customers are European small-medium enterprises ("SMEs") that wish to diversify their sources of funding and seek to dis-intermediate the traditional banking channel.
+In this context, Pairstech has gained a top-notch experience and market recognition in the structuring and distribution of the so-called mini-bonds (i.e. debt securities issued by Italian SMEs), typically to be listed on the ExtraMOT Pro, a market segment managed and organised by Borsa Italiana - the Italian Stock Exchange, or the Vienna MTF, a market of the Vienna Stock Exchange.